dev, computing, games

 There are some areas in maps I wanted to look at in this game, and those areas are inaccessible playing the game normally.
 How can you look at inaccessible parts of the game?

 One option: rip the map.
-That would work, although it's very hard.
+That would work, although it's cumbersome.
 It would cascade into the problem of also ripping the tileset graphics and figuring out how the each map datum maps to which tile.
 I did this process once for a different game, Lagoon.
 Those maps are here.
 It was doable because I already did some other projects involving that game so I had some information about it.
 For games I'm less familiar with, like LotR, it will take longer, probably so long it's not worth it.

 An easier option instead is to disable collisions.
 So I set out to do that.